Add to Goodreads

 She is an avid gardener.
 Much like the strong ties she has cultivated with family, both by blood and by heart, anything she puts into the ground — even a twig — will grow and flower.
 She is a mother, a grandmother, and a great grandmother of multi-heritage descendants and a Tanta (Auntie) and great Tanta to many family members in the United States, the Netherlands, and Indonesia.
 She lives in the Pacific Northwest with her family, and has continued to find inspiration, healing and hope through gardening.

-Bookstores, libraries and retailers can order through Ingram or direct from [email protected].
+Bookstores, libraries and retailers can order through Ingram or direct, please use contact form.

 Book Details: